Last updated on September 8th, 2020 at 04:39 pm

 Aso Rock is a 400-meter rock which stands out as the most noticeable feature in the capital city of Nigeria, Abuja.
 The location is reputed as one of the lush tourist attractions in Nigeria, as it is a location in the Country’s seat of power.
 Aso Rock houses the three major seats of power of the Nigerian Federal Government namely; Presidential Villa (Aso Rock Villa), National Assembly, and the Supreme Court, albeit the Aso Rock Villa building is the only structure built in the valley of the Rock.
 Although tourists are still allowed to visit this place, due to the rise in the menace of terrorist attacks by Boko Haram in recent times, this access has become limited.

 Kajuru Castle is a luxury Medieval-German style villa, built over 3 decades ago located in Kaduna State, Nigeria.
-The villa is designed with bedrooms modelled after dungeons and several towers with crenellated walls.
+The villa is designed with bedrooms modeled after dungeons and several towers with crenelated walls.
 The medieval theme is seen throughout the castle, it even has a portcullis (the vertically closing gate) with a crocodile pit.

 The castle includes a guest tower with 4 rooms and the main building with a knights’ hall and a master suite ( also known as the “landlord’s residence”).
 There’s an outdoor swimming pool for cooling off on hot days and a barbeque spot right by the pool.
 From the pool area and most of the castle windows, you will enjoy a fascinating view of the surrounding mountains and inselbergs.
 The Castle also has its own Sauna!

-A magnificent five-storey building coated in spotless white, standing high and proud in its environs, Nike’s Art Gallery tells its story from the outside.
+A magnificent five-story building coated in spotless white, standing high and proud in its environs, Nike Art Gallery tells its story from the outside.
 The fence of the compound is adorned with rare marbles.
 Its walls are covered in different artistic inscriptions and drawings.
-You immediately feel a deep sense of awe once you walk through its colourfully tattooed black gates.
+You immediately feel a deep sense of awe once you walk through its colorfully tattooed black gates.
 This historical abode ranks high in the list of bedazzling Lagos destinations.